Falling Object Injury Claims Guide – How Much Compensation Can I Claim?

 How To Claim Compensation for Injuries From Falling Objects

-By Fern Mitchell.
-Last Updated 6th April 2021.
+By Cat Way.
+Last Updated 28th April 2023.
 Welcome to our guide on falling object injury claims.
 Injuries from falling objects, whether in the workplace or in a public place, can cause serious damage, leaving you incapacitated for a long period of time.
 Should you have been struck by a falling object, our legal experts would help you make a falling object compensation claim and ensure you are awarded the right amount for your pain and suffering.

 Anyone who has been struck by a falling object and sustained an injury could be entitled to file a falling object compensation claim.
 This type of accident is more commonplace in a work environment, but an object can be dropped from a height, off a ladder or scaffolding in a public place too.
 Falling object injuries can occur in a park, nursery or because a shop sign fell, causing you pain and suffering.
 If you have been struck by a falling object, no matter where the incident occurred, we would walk you through the process of filing a falling object compensation claim while at the same time offering advice on the amount you may be awarded for your injuries using our personal injury claims calculator.